forza-painter/forza-painter/README.md

 Unofficially (most versions should work)
 License: MIT
 ```

+# NEW
+We now include `forza-painter-geometrize`.
+This is a modified `geometrize-lib` that will support transparent images.

 ### KNOWN ISSUES (None right now!):
-Please contact me on Discord `A-Dawg#0001` if you have issues.
+Please ask for help on the discord (https://discord.gg/BJNFCxPKhu) or contact me directly if I'm available `A-Dawg#0001`

 ### What is this for?:
 Image → Geometrize → Forza Horizon 5 (Vinyl Group)